 THE ADVENTURES OF NICK CARTER (1972) – Rest in peace, Robert Conrad.
 For decades, rugged sex symbol Robert Conrad embodied the old expression “women want him and men want to BE him.”
 My sister Debbie was a huge fan of Robert’s incredibly tight pants and frequently-bared chest.

 Thanks to television, home video and the internet, generations of viewers have been treated to Conrad’s memorable portrayals of heroes like old west Secret Service Agent Jim West on Wild, Wild West, real-life World War Two flying ace Greg “Pappy” Boyington on Black Sheep Squadron, secret agent T.R.
 Sloane on A Man Called Sloane and French trapper Pasquanel on the mini-series Centennial. (“Mawn uh-MEE!”)

 A few years after Wild, Wild West went off the air, Conrad starred in this pilot film for a tv series based on old Dime Novel and Pulp hero Nick Carter.

-Carter had been around since the 1880s but, presumably to avoid too much resemblance to Wild, Wild West, The Adventures of Nick Carter was set around 1920 instead.
+Carter had been around since the 1880s but, presumably to avoid too much resemblance to Wild Wild West, The Adventures of Nick Carter was set in the year 1912 instead.

 (And to this day I’m disappointed that they didn’t use Nick instead of Tom Sawyer in the movie League of Extraordinary Gentlemen.)